Not sure where to start when it comes to choosing your new bathroom or how to do it? Read on for some expert tips and advice from Victoria Plum...

 4. Choosing floor coverings

 Bathroom suites before the 1990s tended to have vinyl and carpet coverings over the floorboards, which were usually made of wood, vinyl or some other composite material.
-If your bathroom contains vinyl tiles on the floor covering from the 1980s or even earlier, you may want to consider removing and changing your floor covering.
+If your bathroom dates from 1980s or even earlier, containing vinyl tiles on the floor covering, you may want to consider removing and changing your floor covering.
 This is due to the health hazards posed by asbestos, which was a prominent building material at that time.
 Modern bathrooms do not feature this anymore.

 5. Deciding the layout